SUPA5INGH/personal-website/README.md

 The landing page arranges content in a Bento-style grid.
 Tiles are simple `<section>` elements inside a container with the `bento-grid` class defined in `pages/index.tsx`.
-Each tile scales on hover and drops into place with the `fall` animation.
-Page changes trigger an overlay from `BentoPageTransition` that uses `spill-in` and `spill-out` animations.
+Tiles lift slightly on hover and drop into place with the `fall` animation.
+Section changes use the same fall effect and no overlay.

 ### Customizing tiles